 Shahpura Bagh is a beautiful boutique heritage property located in rural Rajasthan in between Jaipur and Udaipur.
-It is a wonderful, garden estate surrounded by glistening lakes and comprises two residences all with light and airy suites and rooms.
+This wonderful garden estate is surrounded by shimmering lakes and comprises two residences with light and airy suites and rooms.

 At a Glance

-A great rural stop-over en-route to or from Udaipur from Jaipur - this property is ideal for those wanting to see the beautiful countryside and rural way of live that lays in between
+A great rural stopover en-route to or from Udaipur from Jaipur.
+This property is ideal if you wish to see beautiful countryside and authentic rural way of life to offset a busy city itinerary

 An ideal spot for wandering around a non-touristy rural town

-The rural activities are great fun and offer guests a chance to really get under the skin of the area
+The rural activities are great fun and give you the chance to really get under the skin of the area

 At the end of the day, visit the stunning step well and exquisite temple before heading out to the old fort for a refreshing lime soda at sundown